 The OGP is a multilateral initiative led by the US that aims to secure concrete commitments from governments to scale up their current open government practices and norms to promote transparency, empower citizens, and fight corruption.

-The lack of political will on the part of President Aquino to push for the passage of the FOI law is mirrored in the lack of credible commitment in the draft action plan for OGP prepared by Department of Budget and Management Secretary Florencio B. Abad for President Aquino’s approval.
-The draft Plan speaks of the FOI in one and only one paragraph:
+The lack of political will on the part of President Aquino to push for the passage of the FOI law is mirrored in the lack of credible commitment in the action plan for OGP prepared by Department of Budget and Management Secretary Florencio B. Abad for President Aquino’s approval.
+The Plan speaks of the FOI in one and only one paragraph:

 “Pushing for Freedom of Information.
 The government will strive for the passage of a Freedom of Information Act within the current presidency, in consultation with CSOs.
 Pending this, it will develop and issue an executive-wide policy to improve access to information – including requirements for accurate, timely and understandable summary disclosures by government departments through their websites – within 360 days.”